Aleosiss/rising_tides/ReadMe.md

               - Twitch Reaction: If an enemy takes an offensive action against an allied enemy, take a reaction shot at them immediately at -40 aim, once per turn.
               - Triangulation: Spread Over the Shoulder to all melded allies.
               - Linked Intelligences: When this unit takes a reaction shot, all melded allies take a reaction shot against the same target.
+              - Heat Channeling: When this unit uses strenuous psionic abilities (listed, stuff like rift, mc, mw, li, burst) use the excess heat buildup from your weapon to fuel the ability, fully reloading the unit's weapon and reducing the ability's cooldown by one for each point of ammo restored.